 Travel insurance is designed to help cover the cost of unexpected events that may occur on your trip abroad or in the UK.
 Travel insurance covers emergency medical expenses should you fall ill whilst abroad and it can also cover cancellation costs or lost or stolen belongings.
 You can buy travel insurance for a single trip away or you can purchase an annual policy that covers multiple trips in a policy year.
 You can also buy travel insurance if you are travelling for a longer period of time, maybe for a gap year.

-In this article we look at why you need travel insurance, how to buy travel insurance and when is the best time to buy it.
+In this article, we look at why you need travel insurance, how to buy travel insurance and when is the best time to buy travel insurance.

 Do you need travel insurance?

 Travel insurance is an essential addition to any holiday as it offers protection for any accidents or unexpected events that may happen whilst you are away.
 In 2019 ABTA - the leading association of travel agents and tour operators - found that 1 in 5 holidaymakers travelled without insurance.
 Over a third of those holidaymakers thought that they didn't need it and others said they were willing to take the risk to travel without insurance.
 One of the main risks of travelling without insurance is the high medical fees that you may incur should you fall ill and need treatment whilst abroad.
 For more information on travel insurance and why you need it, read our article 'Do you need travel insurance?'

 When is the best time to buy travel insurance?

 It is quite common for travellers to take out a travel insurance policy a few days or weeks before they are due to go away as most may think that there is no need to take out a policy sooner.
 For example, data collected by MoneySuperMarket between January and April 2019 found that only 13% of holidaymakers took out travel insurance over 31 days before they were due to travel.
 In comparison, 21% of holidaymakers took out travel insurance the day before their trip.